gwaylib/qsql/README.md

 max_life_time:7200
 ```

-Make a package for connection cache with ini
+Make a package for cache.go with ini
 ``` text
 package db